Community Champions Program

-HSC’s Community Champion Program supports the development of healthy, sustainable communities within Ontario’s social housing sector by educating, engaging and supporting staff and residents in conservation activities.
+HSC’s Community Champions Program supports the development of healthy, sustainable communities within Ontario’s social housing sector by educating, engaging and supporting staff and residents in conservation activities.

 Participants receive valuable training on the benefits of energy conservation and community engagement.
 Training sessions address a variety of opportunities, including reducing energy and water consumption and minimizing waste.

 ||The Community Champions Program is fully integrated with HSC’s Utility Management Program (UMP), which tracks building energy performance.
 Using UMP reports, Community Champions can see the gas, electricity and water use of their building each quarter and the results of their conservation efforts.
 The reports also help residents set goals and focus their activities.

 Program Benefits for Champions – Residents and Building Staff

 - Receive valuable training and energy conservation expertise that can help lower utility bills and contribute to overall building savings